 State Sen. Menendez also noted that Division currently has a 50% share of the healthcare market in Austin and a 44% share of the healthcare laundry market in San Antonio.
 The state senator asked the family to rise from their seats in the gallery as he gave his remarks.
 “Patrick Garcia, the dedication you have for your family and our community is front and center on full display,” Sen. Menendez said.
 “Members and Mr. President, please help me welcome Mr. Patrick Garcia and his entire family as we congratulate them for 80 years of successful service and business, but more than that, 80 years of just a wonderful family in our beautiful city.
 Thank you for coming and letting us recognize you.
 You are a part of what makes our city great.”
 The lawmakers then applauded the visitors from Division.

 “It was a really proud moment when they asked us to stand up,” Patrick R. said.
 “A lot of emotion.
 Of course, I think of my parents and my sister.
 Everybody that worked so hard.”

 Later in the day, State Sen. Menendez posted the following message on his Facebook page:

 “Congratulations to the Garcia family and the whole team at Division Laundry on their 80 years in business.
 Started by Patrick Garcia’s Mexican Immigrant Father in 1939, they’ve been an important and successful employer.
 Small businesses continue to be the backbone of our local, state and national economy.
 It’s families and businesses like the Garcías and Division Laundry that make America great! #Menendez4TX

-Next month, Patrick R. said the Garcia family will receive additional honors from the Texas State House of Representatives, which is planning a similar recognition ceremony requested by Rep. Ina Minjarez (D).
+On May 6, Patrick R. said the Garcia family received additional honors from the Texas State House of Representatives, which held a similar recognition ceremony requested by Rep. Ina Minjarez (D).
+Click here for details.